scientific-python/circleci-artifacts-redirector-action/README.md

   there is a single one that you want an artifact path for.
   The default is `"build_docs,build,doc"`, which will look for any jobs with these names and create an artifacts link for them.
+- If you have trouble, try [enabling debugging logging](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/managing-a-workflow-run#enabling-debug-logging) for the action.

 > **Note**: The standard PR-to-main-repo-from-branch-in-a-fork workflow might
 > not activate the action.
 For changes to take effect, changes might need to be